 Dental Services (accident-related only).
-Services provided within six (6) months of an accident and required to restore tooth structures damaged due to that accident are covered at 100% after the deductible is met.
-The initial treatment must be provided within 72 hours of the accident.
+Services provided as a result of an accident and required to restore tooth structures damaged due to that accident are covered at 100% after the deductible is met.
 Biting and chewing accidents are not covered.
-Services provided more than six (6) months after the accident are not covered.
 The Least Expensive Professionally Acceptable Alternative Treatment (LEPAAT) for accident-related dental services will be covered.
 For example, the dentist may recommend a crown but the Plan will only provide reimbursement for a large filling.
 Contact UMR for more information.